Algebraic cycles

 2026AlgCycNotes2.pdf

 In this lecture we discuss pullback, pushforward, and intersection of cycles, adequate equivalence relations, and introduce the Chow groups.
-The reference is [Mur10, Lec.1]
+The reference for cycles is [Mur10, Lec.1].

 In this lecture we state the Standard Conjectures A, B, and C, and various implications among them.